 - Too many adjustments in the accounts

-When a business produces final reports that has too many ‘one-off’ adjustments, it is best to run for the hills.
-A quick check on the previous years financial statements will show that these “one-off” adjustments existed than and no doubt many of these will exit in the future,
+When a business produces final reports that have too many ‘one-off’ adjustments, it is best to run for the hills.
+This may be the time to start looking for forensic accounting firms so that the financial reports can be thoroughly checked.
+A quick check on the previous years financial statements will show that these “one-off” adjustments existed then and no doubt many of these will exist in the future.